Hey there! Thinking about moving over to Ghost? Or trying to decide which platform to use for the first time?

 You’re now armed with knowledge!
 Hopefully this guide was useful to give you a general overview of Substack compared to Ghost.

 We can help you migrate to Ghost from Substack, for free!
 Save time and let the Ghost team do all the work on your behalf; no coding, no configuration, no worries.
-This migration is included with any Ghost(Pro) Basic Annual plan or higher.
+This migration is included when you make an annual payment on the Ghost(Pro) Creator, Team, or Business plans — get started by contacting email@example.com.

 Still researching?
 Head back to the alternatives page.